Hansong28/FEMTIC-DABIC/README.md

 ## Release note
 ***v1.3*** Sep.
-11, 2025: Introduced a reference model (mr) into the inversion optimization workflow, which enables implementing Depth of Investigation (DOI) for model appraisal.
+11, 2025: Introduced a reference model (mr) into the inversion optimization workflow, which enables implementing depth of investigation (DOI) for model appraisal.

 ***v1.2*** Dec.
 30, 2024: Added support for the Laplacian Filter (LF) in the maximization of the marginal likelihood function.